How it works

 Two ways to deploy.

-One enforcement standard.
+One authorisation standard.

 Embedded deployment